An accurate account of the tension within a story requires writers to take an objective view of their story.

 E.T. the Extra Terrestrial, Erin Brockovich, and Finding Nemo find conflict in their individual stories through Obtaining.
 The government agents try to capture the alien and the kids try to win his freedom in E.T.; Erin digs into the case and tracks down evidence of coruption in Erin Brockovich; Marlin, Dory, and Nemo escape from sharks, whales, and aqauriums in Finding Nemo.
 If the question of Dramatic Tension sets the spine of a story then yes, questions of Obtaining fit…for these films.

 The Silence of the Lambs is an entirely different monster altogether.
-Rather than focusing on achieving or Obtaining, this film gathers its attention on How Things are Changing:
+Rather than focusing on achieving or Obtaining, this film gathers its attention on Progress:

 The FBI is concerned with its discovery of an increasing number of victims and the progress it is making toward locating Buffalo Bill; Clarice Starling is concerned with her progress as an FBI trainee; Buffalo Bill is concerned with the progress of his “suit of skin”; Hannibal Lecter is concerned with the progress being made toward better accommodations (and escape); etc.